 Buckley’s art embraces image, text, and participatory practice and has been included in museum and gallery exhibitions since the 1990s, including a two-person exhibition at Los Angeles International Airport in 2011; a solo exhibition and multi-day interactive performance at the Hollywood Art and Culture Center in Florida with Miami Basel in 2014, and a community-based event at the Terrain Biennial in 2017.
 She is the curator of exhibitions including, “Disruption!
 Art and the Prison Industrial Complex” at Pitzer College, and co-founder and co-editor of the online publication, “Radical Actions: From Teaching Artists to Social Practice.”
 She is the author and illustrator of Kids Yoga Deck, has published two novels with collaborative art projects, and her writing about contempprary art is widely published, including in Artforum, Art in America, and The Huffington Post.
 Her series about teaching art in prisons, "Art Inside," is published by Los Angeles Review of Books, where she is a contributing editor.

-Buckley has received numerous grants and awards for her work as a professor and with Prison Arts Collective, including grants from the National Endowment for the Arts and the highest faculty honor, Outstanding Professor, at California State University, San Bernardino in 2019.
+In 2019, Buckley named Outstanding Faculty, the highest faculty honor, at California State University, San Bernardino (CSUSB); and also received formal recognition in the California State Senate for her leadership of PAC.
+She joined San Diego State University (SDSU) in 2019 as Director of the School of Art and Design and Professor of Visual Studies.
+Buckley has received numerous grants and awards for her work, including three highly competitive grants from the National Endowment for the Arts.
 She has a BA with honors from UC Berkeley; an MFA in New Genres from Otis College of Art and Design; is a certified yoga instructor, and holds a Certificate of Women’s Executive Leadership from UC Berkeley, Haas School of Business.